Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/README.md

 - `yum -y install https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm`
 - `yum -y update`
 - `yum -y install postgresql13 postgresql13-server postgis33_13`

+## Create a normal user

+Log into your server machine as the user under which you wish to run the backend (and frontend) servers.
+This should not be root.
+If you are root, and have not yet made a normal user, then create a user with a suitable name and a secure password (e.g. using the `adduser` command).
+Be sure to put your normal user in the `sudo` (Debian/Ubuntu) or `wheel` (RedHat) group.
+You can do this by running a command like `adduser <my_user> sudo` as root.
+Then go ahead and log into your normal user while continuing this tutorial.

 ## Getting our software